 The following are policies and procedures that may apply to your time at North Park University.
 Listed in alphabetical order, they outline some standard policies as well as procedures you may need to access for specific academic situations.
 If you do not know which policy or procedure guides your particular situation, please contact the Office of Student Administrative Services for assistance.

-Students may interrupt their education at North Park University for a period of no more than two consecutive terms by completing an academic leave form with the Office of Student Administrative Services.
+Students may interrupt their education at North Park University for a period of no more than two consecutive terms by completing and submitting an Academic Leave form with the Office of Student Administrative Services.
 This form requires a signature from the Financial Aid Office, dean of students, Student Administrative Services, and Housing Office, if applicable.
 On the form, you will need to indicate the term in which you plan to return to the University.
-The form can be downloaded and is also available in the Office of Student Administrative Services.
 If you are planning to begin your leave after the start of a semester, it is recommended that you review the refund policy.

 The catalog requirements under which you initially entered the University will continue to apply to students who either maintain continuous enrollment or who file for a leave of absence.
 This means that you will need to complete the academic requirements for your program outlined in that catalog in order to graduate, even if you take a break in your studies.

 If you are absent from the University for one year or more, you must apply for readmission.
 In this case, the catalog under which a you’re readmitted to the University will govern your graduation requirements.

 The standard academic load for traditional undergraduate students is 16 semester hours per term, but students may take up to 20 semester hours per term.
 By academic policy, a student seeking to register for more than 20 hours must have at least a 2.5 grade point average and submit an Overload Application to the Office of Student Administrative Services.